 “It is such a happy environment, I go home with the biggest smile, even if I have arrived in tears.”
 (Member interview)

-This case study aims to provide an insight into the Designs in Mind (DM) project, their evaluative methods and the wellbeing related outcomes for members.
+This practice example aims to provide an insight into the Designs in Mind (DM) project, their evaluative methods and the wellbeing related outcomes for members.
 DM is a studio of designer makers referred through mental health services.
-Located in Oswestry, Shropshire, UK, DM work as a collective to create high-quality ambitious and experimental art & design work, which makes it possible for people who have experienced mental health challenges, to live life and have a greater sense of wellbeing.
+DM work as a collective to create high-quality ambitious and experimental art & design work, which makes it possible for people who have experienced mental health challenges, to live life and have a greater sense of wellbeing.

 DM establishes all referrals as ‘members’ – creating a peer group and a supportive environment with working as a team at its core.
 Through the creation of commissions to transform public and private spaces, and designing and making products for retail, members are creatively challenged and work with purpose, building their self-worth and discovering new aspirations for the future.
 Members are referred through mental health services – many struggling with experiences of attempting suicide, living with suicidal thoughts alongside depression, psychosis, schizophrenia, stress, anxiety, social phobia or bi-polar.